-(Right below: The village of Monchy-le-Preux as seen in 1917, from the western, British, side of the community: The Newfoundlanders advanced, out of the ruins of the place, to the east, away from the camera. - photograph from 2013)
+(Right: The village of Monchy-le-Preux as seen today from the western - in 1917, the British - side of the community: The Newfoundlanders advanced, out of the ruins of the place, to the east, away from the camera. - photograph from 2013)

-The 1st Battalion was to play its part during the Battle of Arras, a role that would begin at the place called Monchy-le-Preux on April 14 and which would finish ten days later, on April 23, perhaps a kilometre distant, at Les Fosses Farm.
-After Beaumont-Hamel, the ineptly-planned action at Monchy-le-Preux was to prove to be the most costly day of the Newfoundlanders' war: four-hundred eighty-seven casualties all told on April 14 alone.
+The 1st Battalion would play its part during the Battle of Arras, a role that had begun at the place called Monchy-le-Preux on April 14 and which had finished ten days later, on April 23, perhaps a kilometre distant, at Les Fosses Farm.
+After Beaumont-Hamel, the ineptly-planned action at Monchy-le-Preux had proved to be the most costly day of the Newfoundlanders' war: four-hundred eighty-seven casualties all told on April 14 alone.